beginning of content

 In most cases, haemorrhoids go away within a few days after your baby is born.

-If you find your haemorrhoids do not get better, even a short time after giving birth, speak to your doctor about further treatment.
+If you find your haemorrhoids do not get better after giving birth, speak to your doctor or pharmacist about treatment.

 Can haemorrhoids be prevented?

 Avoiding constipation is the best way to reduce your chance of haemorrhoids.
-A healthy gut will prevent the need to strain during a bowel movement.
-Eat a diet high in fruit, vegetables and wholegrains, and drink plenty of water.
+A healthy gut will prevent the need to strain when you are doing a poo.
+You should also:

 Resources and support